-Three porcelains and a buff stoneware with transparent base glaze at cone 6.The M340 family of clay bodies (H550, H460, L212 are a similar base) are our most popular and are widely used in schools, by hobbyists, and professional potters.
-M340 is made from balanced native materials mined principally from the extensive 'whitemud' formation of southern Saskatchewan.
+Three porcelains and a buff stoneware with transparent base glaze at cone 6.The M340 is made from a combination of our A3 and B stoneware materials (as are H550, Buffstone, L212).
+It is our most popular body (widely used in schools, by hobbyists, and professional potters.
 Compared to bodies made from refined industrial minerals, M340's diversity of ultimate particle sizes produces a body of much higher dry strength.
 Its parent materials are also highly consistent, pure, and free of foreign particles.
 In fact, even without grinding, 95% of a raw sample of M340 will wash through a 200 mesh sieve.

-M340 has medium to high plasticity and feels very smooth.
-There is some distribution of particle sizes in the plus 325 mesh range and these open the matrix up and are a factor in its faster drying.
-You will have not problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
+M340 has medium to high plasticity and feels smooth (having a slight texture).
+There is some distribution of particle sizes in the plus 200 mesh range, these provide channels for faster drying than other bodies you may have used.
+You should have few problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
 Make sure that the focus is on evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.

 Fired test bars of M340GS from cone 8 (top) to cone 4.

-M340 Speck: We make a version of M340 with a 0.2% manganese granular added.
-This produces a fine black fired speck that will bleed up through glazes producing a pleasing visual character for some applications.
+M340 Speck: This has 0.2% manganese granular added.
+IOt produces a fine black fired speck that will bleed up through glazes producing a pleasing visual character for some applications.
 However this body must not be fired higher than cone 6 or it will blister.
-Since slight overfiring is unavoidable in typical hobby kilns it is essential that you fire lower (i.e. cone 5) to avoid loss of ware.
+Since slight overfiring is unavoidable in typical hobby kilns it is better to fire lower (i.e. cone 5) to avoid loss of ware.

-M340 is high in silica and will craze fewer glaze than our porcelain bodies.
-However its overall thermal expansion is still low and crazing is possible on M340 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or flint).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or flint are usually a problem.
-For functional ware we recommend you check glaze fit using a boiling water:ice water immersion test.
-Please contact Plainsman if you need help to adjust your glaze.
+M340 is quite fine particled in its natural state and takes glazes very well, producing fine homogeneous surfaces.
+It is high in silica and will craze fewer glazes porcelains.
+However crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or silica).
+As a general rule, unbalanced glazes containing high feldspar and little kaolin or silica are usually a problem.
+For functional ware check glaze fit using a boiling water:ice water immersion test.

-Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to their use on porcelain.
+Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to porcelain.
 This can be handled by using a well fitted slip between body and glaze or opacifying the glaze more.

 We specifically recommend liner and base glazes at our Liner and Base Glazes page. (e.g. M340 Transparent, Matte Base).
 We manufacture these but also provide the recipes if you want to mix your own.